-Condition: Required annual financial information was filed on February 1st.
+Condition: Required annual financial information was filed on February 1st for fiscal year ended June 30, 2013.

 Effect: Noncompliance with bond requirements and a breach of contract signed when the debt was issued.

 Cause: Filing deadline was incorrectly thought to be March 31st.